ubc-library-rc/rdm/content/02_file_formats.md

 <br>

 <b>Here is a breakdown of what we covered:</b>
-Proprietary file formats have limitations, like requiring specific software, that may make accessing the file content difficult in the future
+Proprietary file formats have limitations, like requiring specific software, that may make accessing the file content difficult in the future.
-Open file formats are highly recommended because they're sustainable and preserve well for the future {: .note}
+Open file formats are highly recommended because they're sustainable and preserve well for the future.
+{: .note}

 # Congrats!